wechuli/text-analytics-Microsoft/README.md

 # text-analytics-Microsoft
-text analytics app using microsoft cognitive services text analytics platform
+text analytics app using microsoft cognitive services text analytics platform.
+The browser only(for now) can detect the language of entered text, the sentiment(either positive or negative) and also the key words and phrases of your text.
+Just run the html file named index in the browser only folder to see how it works.
+You should alternatively get your own key from Microsoft - https://azure.microsoft.com/en-us/services/cognitive-services/text-analytics/